kimvgerwen/WooksyV2/README.md

 ---

-<sub>🪩 Project created with ChatGPT because documentation is not my forte.</sub>
+<sub>🪩 README created with ChatGPT because documentation is not my forte.</sub>